 Typically, the encampments were 4 day affairs, beginning on a Tuesday and ending on a Friday during the last week of August.

-The portraits of six of these heroes hang on the first floor of the NH State House.
+The portraits of ten of these heroes hang on the first floor of the NH State House.
 These heroes have bios on the NH Division of Historical Resources and are linked in the table below.
 One, Commodore George H. Perkins, even has his own statue at the State House.

 |